kspearrin/Visual-Studio-jQuery-Code-Snippets/README.md

 ## Installation

-1. Download the "jQuery Snippets" folder and all of its contents from this respository (https://github.com/xxkylexx/Visual-Studio-jQuery-Code-Snippets/zipball/master).
+1. Download the "jQuery Snippets" folder and all of its contents from this respository here: https://github.com/xxkylexx/Visual-Studio-jQuery-Code-Snippets/zipball/master
-2. Drop the "jQuery Snippets" folder that you just downloaded into the "Documents" > "Visual Studio 2012" > "Code Snippets" folder.
+2. Extract the zip and drop the "jQuery Snippets" folder into the "Documents" > "Visual Studio 2012" > "Code Snippets" folder on your computer.
 3. In Visual Studio, navigate to "Tools" > "Code Snippet Manager".
 4. Select language "HTML" from the language dropdown menu.
 5. Select the "Add" button at the bottom.